Comparison of semi-supervised deep learning algorithms for audio classification: Results

 \subsection{Supervised learning}

 This section presents the results obtained with supervised learning in different settings while using either 10\% or 100\% of the labeled data available.
-MM and FM use augmentations as their core mechanism.
+MM, RMM and FM use augmentations as their core mechanism.
+RMM and FM use weak and strong augmentations, while MM uses a combination of weak augmentations and mixup.
 Therefore, it seems essential for fair comparisons to use the same augmentations in the supervised settings too.
-Indeed, FM uses weak and strong augmentations, while MM uses a combination of weak augmentations and mixup.

 We trained models without any augmentation (Supervised), using mixup alone (mixup), weak augmentations alone (Weak), a combination of weak augmentations and mixup (Weak+mixup), strong augmentations alone (Strong), and to finish, a combination of strong augmentations with mixup (Strong+mixup).
-Table~\ref{t:sl_results} presents the results on ESC-10, UBS8K, and GSC.
+Table~\ref{t:sl_results} presents the results on ESC-10, UBS8K, and GSC. \corrige{In order to give an idea of how our results compare to the literature, we reported three results from the literature, in the ``CNN models (literature)'' row in the table.
+We chose to report results from works in which the models are primarily based on a CNN architecture, to be fair with the Wide-ResNet we used in our case.
+There are better results from the recent literature, but that involved large transformer models, sometimes pretrained on AudioSet.
+For instance, the state-of-the-art result on UBS8K is 10.0\% ER, obtained with a 25-M parameter transformer, pre-trained on AudioSet~\cite{gazneli2022end}.}